Privacy concerns with social networking services: Identity theft

 As there is so much information provided other things can be deduced, such as the person's social security number, which can then be used as part of identity theft.
 In 2009, researchers at Carnegie Mellon University published a study showing that it is possible to predict most and sometimes all of an individual's 9-digit Social Security number using information gleaned from social networks and online databases.
 (See Predicting Social Security Numbers from Public Data by Acquisti and Gross).
 In response, various groups have advised that users either do not display their number, or hide it from Facebook 'friends' they do not personally know.
-Cases have also appeared of users having photographs stolen from social networking sites in order to assist in identity theft.
 According to the Huffington Post, Bulgarian IT consultant Bogomil Shopov claimed in a recent blog to have purchased personal information on more than 1 million Facebook users, for the shockingly low price of US$5.00.
 The data reportedly included users' full names, email addresses, and links to their Facebook pages.
 The following information could be used to steal the users' identities : Full names including middle name, date of birth, hometown, relationship status, residential information, other hobbies and interest.